flatironinstitute/sciware/30_CCQ/main.md

 ## Python ctypes
 - Verbose and fragile—relies on the user to keep Python definitions in sync with C function signatures
-- The tooling for compiling shared objects for ctypes is older and less portable
+- Tooling for compiling shared objects for ctypes is less portable (shared object path resolution can be tricky)
 - On the other hand, ctypes is built-in to the Python standard library
-- Universal, in the sense that it only deals with the platform's C ABI
+- Universal: only deals with the platform's C ABI
 - Usually better to use C++ and nanobind for scientific computing